Filter Media

 Filter cartridges are produced to strain out particles as small as a certain micron dimension.

-Household well water filters that will take out particles 5 microns in size, will also take out 99% of the particles found in most well waters.
-In some cases, a 1 micron filter, or an ultra-filter system that filters down to less than 0.1 microns is required.
+Household well water filters that take out particles 5 microns in size will also take out 99% of the particles found in most well water.
+A 1-micron filter or an ultra-filter system that filters down to less than 0.1 microns is required in some cases.

-Start with the biggest dimensions which will work for your application to minimize costs reduce servicing demands.
+Start with the biggest dimensions that will work for your application to minimize costs and reduce servicing demands.

 Auto-Backwash Sediment Filtration Systems